yy1588133/top-tools/memory-bank/consolidated_learnings.md

   ```
 - This pairing ensures consistent formatting behavior and prevents conflicts between EditorConfig and Prettier settings.

+## Context Window Management

+- **Importance of Monitoring**: Regularly monitor context window usage to prevent context loss, as mandated by
+  `new-task-workflow.md`.
+Proactively suggest task handoffs when usage exceeds 50% (e.g., 100,000+ tokens for a 200K
+  context window).
+- **User Discretion Flexibility**: Allow user discretion to continue in the current session despite high usage, with a
+  clear warning about potential context loss risks.
+This balances strict guidelines with practical user needs.

+## Documentation Practices

+- **Updating Documentation Files**: When updating files like `vscode.md`, maintain consistency in formatting and
+  structure.
+Ensure all changes (e.g., new extensions added) are accurately reflected with appropriate status and
+  performance impact notes.
+- **Historical Record Keeping**: Document updates to setup configurations in memory bank files to maintain a historical
+  record, aiding future reference and consistency in project documentation.

+## Continuous Improvement and Rule Enhancement

+- **User Feedback Integration**: Recognize the importance of user feedback in refining `.clinerules` to better align
+  with user preferences and enhance task efficiency, as per `cline-self-improving.md`.
+- **Rule Adaptability**: Enhance rules like `new-task-workflow.md` to include user discretion clauses for context window
+  management, ensuring flexibility while maintaining protocol adherence.

 ## Recent Updates

 - Confirmed the necessity and structure of the memory bank reflection protocol.